Pippa Mann: IndyCar Series

 On 1 March 2011, Mann tested for the Indianapolis-based IndyCar Series team Conquest Racing at Texas Motor Speedway, and on 19 April, she announced that she would be piloting the No. 36 entry for Conquest Racing in the 2011 Indianapolis 500.
 On Sunday, 22 May, (Bump Day) Mann qualified 32nd for the 2011 Indianapolis 500, becoming the first British woman ever to qualify for the 500-mile race.
-During the race, she moved up 12 positions to finish in 20th place, despite a mechanical problem with her on-board water supply that left her severely dehydrated by the end of the race.
+During the race, she moved up twelve positions to finish in twentieth place, despite a mechanical problem with her on-board water supply that left her severely dehydrated by the end of the race.
 She was sponsored in the race by Armando Montelongo, former star of the television show Flip This House.

 On 13 August 2011, during the final day of practice for the MoveThatBlock.com Indy 225 at New Hampshire Motor Speedway, Mann crashed and suffered an end-plate fracture of the C7 vertebra, but competed on 2 October in the Kentucky Indy 300.

 On 16 October 2011, Mann was involved in a 15 car chain reaction crash at Las Vegas Motor Speedway.
 She sustained severe burns to her right little finger and was transported by ground ambulance to UMC Southern Nevada, where she was admitted for treatment and released the next day, pending later surgery.
 The crash claimed the life of two-time winner of the Indianapolis 500 Dan Wheldon, and also sent J. R. Hildebrand to hospital with a bruised sternum.

 In 2012, Mann was close to attempt qualifying at the Indianapolis 500 for Dale Coyne Racing.
 The team signed her as third driver for the 2013 edition.

+In 2013, Mann competed in the Indianapolis 500, driving the No. 18 Cyclops Gear car for Dale Coyne Racing.
+This marked her second Indy 500 start and first with the team.
+Cyclops Gear, owned and founded by Mark Krause, partnered with Dale Coyne Racing for this event.
 In 2013, Mann finished 30th (out of 33) in the 97th annual Indianapolis 500, completing 46 of 200 laps.
-She also signed on to make 3 more large oval race starts with Dale Coyne Racing.
+She also signed on to make 3 more large oval race starts with Cyclops Gear and Dale Coyne Racing.

 In 2014, Mann qualified in 22nd position for the 98th Indianapolis 500 as the only female driver in the field and finished 24th (again out of 33) for Dale Coyne Racing and in partnership with Susan G. Komen.
 The partnership allowed race fans to donate for each lap Mann completed during the month of May, in support of ending breast cancer.
 Although encountering an issue during one of the early pit stops, she completed 484 total laps for the month and finished the entire race.